Civil rights trail book aims to make history easy to digest

 ATLANTA (AP) — By highlighting cities that played host to significant events during the civil rights movement, a new book aims to make that complex history easier to understand and to pass its legacy on to younger generations.

-“The Official United States Civil Rights Trail” companion book includes a timeline of events from 1954 through 1969 and then features 14 cities where people can visit sites that help bring that history to life.
-Author Lee Sentell, director of the Alabama Tourism Department, said he wanted to break the story down into easily digestible pieces.
+“The Official United States Civil Rights Trail” companion book includes a timeline of events from 1954 through 1969 and a list of more than 120 civil rights landmarks as well as featuring 14 cities where people can visit sites that help bring that history to life.
+Author Lee Sentell, director of the Alabama Tourism Department, said he wanted to break the history down into easily digestible pieces.

 “We wanted to make it easy for people to understand things about civil rights that they didn’t know before, and so we decided to divide it up by cities where there are a major number of places to visit, not just where something happened but where people can go and visit and learn the story,” Sentell said.